-Our primary sources of capital to date have been private placements of preferred stock, our IPO completed in January 2020, our follow-on financings in October 2020, February 2021, August 2022, October 2023, and March 2024, our Loan Agreement, our ATM, and revenue from the sale of ZORYVE cream and foam.
+Our primary sources of capital to date have been private placements of preferred stock, our IPO completed in January 2020, our follow-on financings in October 2020, February 2021, August 2022, October 2023, and March 2024, our Loan Agreement, our ATM program, and revenue from the sale of ZORYVE.
 We have incurred operating losses since our inception and have an accumulated deficit as a result of ongoing efforts to develop and commercialize our products and product candidates, including conducting nonclinical and clinical trials and providing selling, general and administrative support for these operations.
-As of March 31, 2024, we had cash, cash equivalents, restricted cash, and marketable securities of \$404.5 million, and an accumulated deficit of \$1,017.3 million.
+As of September 30, 2024, we had cash, cash equivalents, restricted cash, and marketable securities of \$331.2 million, and an accumulated deficit of \$1,111.2 million.
 We maintain cash balances with financial institutions in excess of insured limits.
-In March 2024, we completed a public offering of shares of our common stock and received \$161.7 million in net proceeds.
-In March 2024, we received an upfront payment of \$25.0 million related to the Sato Agreement and a milestone payment \$2.7 million related to the Huadong Agreement.
-As of March 31, 2024, we had \$200.0 million outstanding under the Loan Agreement.
+As of September 30, 2024, we had \$200.0 million outstanding under the Loan Agreement, of which we paid down \$100.0 million of principal from available cash on October 8, 2024, with the right to re-draw that principal for a defined period.
+See Note 10 to the condensed consolidated financial statements for additional information.